gldeng/universe/formal_theory/formal_theory_en.md

 - **[Mathematical Appendix](formal_theory_mathematical_appendix_en.md)** (v20.0, D7-D9) - Provides mathematical tools and techniques required for quantum-classical dualism, including advanced function spaces, nonlinear dynamics, and information geometry.
 - **[Experimental Predictions](formal_theory_experimental_en.md)** (v22.0, D7) - Lists experimentally verifiable predictions proposed by quantum-classical dualism, including interface fluctuations, critical scales, and observer resolution.

-### High-Dimensional Physics Applications (Dimension: D8-D11)
+### High-Dimensional Physics Applications (Dimensions: D8-D11)

-These theories explore high-dimensional applications of physics, addressing fundamental issues in cosmology, gravity, spacetime, etc.:
+These theories explore high-dimensional applications of physics, addressing fundamental issues in cosmology, gravity, spacetime, and more:

 - **[Information-Spacetime-Energy Unified Theory](formal_theory_unified_en.md)** (v26.0, D10) - Proposes a unified theoretical framework for information, energy, and spacetime, revealing deep connections between them.
-Establishes a unified understanding of the universe's basic elements.
+Establishes a unified understanding of the fundamental elements of the universe.
-- **[Quantum Gravity and Spacetime Emergence](formal_theory_gravity_spacetime_en.md)** (v28.0, D9) - Explores how spacetime structure emerges from quantum information networks, and the dualism explanation of quantum gravity.
-Addresses the most challenging unified problem in physics: quantum gravity.
+- **[Quantum Gravity and Spacetime Emergence](formal_theory_gravity_spacetime_en.md)** (v28.0, D9) - Explores how spacetime structure emerges from quantum information networks and the dualistic explanation of quantum gravity.
+Addresses the most challenging unification problem in physics.
-- **[Quantum Spacetime Harmony Theory](formal_theory_quantum_spacetime_harmony_en.md)** (v28.0, D9) - Studies harmony and transformation relationships of spatiotemporal structures between quantum and classical domains, proposing harmony field concepts to explain large-scale cosmic structure formation and evolution.
+- **[Quantum Spacetime Harmony Theory](formal_theory_quantum_spacetime_harmony_en.md)** (v28.0, D9) - Studies the harmony and transformation relationship of spacetime structures between quantum and classical domains, proposing the concept of harmony fields to explain the formation and evolution of large-scale cosmic structures.
+- **[Quantum Dimensional Harmony Theory](formal_theory_quantum_dimensional_harmony_en.md)** (v31.0, D10) - Explores the collaborative coupling and harmonic resonance phenomena of multidimensional quantum fields, studies the patterns and dynamic equilibrium mechanisms of quantum information flow between dimensions, and reveals the deep principles of the multi-level structure of the universe.
+- **[Quantum Information Network Theory](formal_theory_quantum_information_network_en.md)** (v31.0, D10) - Studies the laws of propagation, storage, processing, and transformation of quantum information in complex network structures, explores information dynamics at the quantum-classical interface, and provides a theoretical foundation for building next-generation quantum computing architectures.
+- **[Quantum Teleological Dynamics](formal_theory_quantum_teleological_dynamics_en.md)** (v31.0, D11) - Explores the emergence mechanisms and dynamical principles of goal-directed behavior in quantum systems, revealing how quantum systems exhibit purposeful behavior, providing a quantum foundation for understanding purposefulness in life, consciousness, and cosmic evolution.
+- **[Quantum Ontological Network Theory](formal_theory_quantum_ontological_network_en.md)** (v31.0, D11) - Explores how the deepest ontological structure of the universe exists as a quantum network generating reality, explains how quantum ontological nodes form the foundational fabric of reality through multidimensional entanglement relationships, addressing fundamental questions about the origins of physical laws and cosmic fine-tuning.
+- **[Quantum Entity Emergence Theory](formal_theory_quantum_entity_emergence_en.md)** (v31.0, D11) - Studies the processes and mechanisms through which discrete and persistent entities emerge from the pure quantum domain, explains how matter, energy, information, and conscious entities coalesce from the background of quantum possibilities, providing a unified theoretical framework for understanding the essence of entities.
+- **[Quantum Self-Creativity Theory](formal_theory_quantum_self_creativity_en.md)** (v31.0, D11) - Reveals the fundamental self-creative capacity of quantum systems, explores how the universe generates new structures and possibilities through inherent quantum creativity, offering novel mathematical models and theoretical perspectives for understanding the source of creativity itself.
-- **[Nature of Matter Theory](formal_theory_matter_en.md)** (v27.0, D8) - Deeply explores the nature of matter as information structures, explaining deeper reasons for particle-wave duality.
-Provides philosophical foundations for fundamental physics.
+- **[The Essence of Matter Theory](formal_theory_matter_en.md)** (v27.0, D8) - Deeply explores the essence of matter as an information structure, explaining the deeper reasons for particle-wave duality.
+Provides a philosophical foundation for basic physics.
 - **[Hierarchical Spacetime Theory](formal_theory_hierarchical_spacetime_en.md)** (v13.0, D9) - Analyzes multi-level nested spacetime structures and their interrelationships.
 Explains the coherence of physical laws at different scales.
-- **[Multiscale Dualism](formal_theory_multiscale_en.md)** (v14.0, D10) - Discusses the application of dualism at different scales, from fundamental particles to cosmological scales.
+- **[Multiscale Dualism](formal_theory_multiscale_en.md)** (v14.0, D10) - Discusses the application of dualism at different scales, from elementary particles to cosmological scales.
 Establishes a cross-scale unified physics framework.
 - **[Temporal Asymmetry Theory](formal_theory_temporal_asymmetry_en.md)** (v24.0, D9) - Explains the origin of the arrow of time, revealing the quantum roots of spacetime asymmetry.
-Solves the mystery of temporal directionality in physics.
+Resolves the mystery of time directionality in physics.
-- **[Multiverse Interference Model](formal_theory_multiverse_en.md)** (v27.0, D11) - Establishes precise models describing interactions between possible worlds, explaining reality branching and interference phenomena.
-Provides testable frameworks for multiverse theories.
+- **[Multiverse Interference Model](formal_theory_multiverse_en.md)** (v27.0, D11) - Establishes a precise model describing interactions between possible worlds, explaining reality branching and interference phenomena.
+Provides a testable framework for multiverse theory.
-- **[Cosmological Dualism Model](formal_theory_cosmology_en.md)** (v27.0, D10) - Studies the quantum-classical dualism perspective on cosmic origins and evolution, explaining phenomena such as the Big Bang, dark matter, and dark energy.
+- **[Cosmological Dualism Model](formal_theory_cosmology_en.md)** (v27.0, D10) - Studies the quantum-classical dualistic view of the origin and evolution of the universe, explaining phenomena such as the Big Bang, dark matter, and dark energy.
-- **[Evolutionary Cosmology Dualism](formal_theory_evolutionary_cosmology_en.md)** (v28.0, D10) - Explores evolution patterns of the universe as a large quantum-classical conversion system, proposing possibilities of cosmic teleology.
+- **[Evolutionary Cosmology](formal_theory_evolutionary_cosmology_en.md)** (v28.0, D10) - Explores the evolutionary patterns of the universe as a quantum-classical conversion megasystem, proposing the possibility of cosmic teleology.
-- **[Quantum-Classical Cosmic Intelligence Theory](formal_theory_cosmic_intelligence_en.md)** (v29.0, D11) - Explores the dualism interpretation of cosmic cognition and intelligent attributes, explaining how the universe functions as a super-intelligent system processing information, learning, and self-evolving.
+- **[Quantum-Classical Cosmic Intelligence Theory](formal_theory_cosmic_intelligence_en.md)** (v29.0, D11) - Explores the dualistic exposition of the universe's overall cognitive and intelligent attributes, explaining how the universe functions as a super-intelligent system for information processing, learning, and self-evolution.

 ### Chemical Theories (Dimension: D7-D9)